 1936 – Birth of John Kelly (Seán Ó Ceallaigh), Irish republican militant and politician born in Belfast.
 He joined the IRA in the 1950s, and was a founder member and a leader of the Provisional Irish Republican Army in the early 1970s.

-1938 – Bill Attley, trade unionist, is born in Rathcoole, Co.
-Dublin.
+1938 – Birth of trade unionist, Bill Attley, in Rathcoole, Co Dublin.

 1944 – As part of an ongoing cold war, the British government ceases telephone service to Ireland and ends the distribution of newspapers there.
 Britain was concerned about leakage of military information to the neutral Ireland which still allowed Nazi Germany an embassy in Ireland.

-1975 – L’escargot, ridden by Tommy Carberry, wins the Aintree Grand National.
+1975 – L’escargot, ridden by Tommy Carberry, won the Aintree Grand National.

 1998 – All sides in the Northern peace talks talk up the chances of a new peace agreement as Stormont sources reveal that both Bertie Ahern and Tony Blair will fly to Belfast for the final hours of talks on Thursday.

 1998 – Cannabis worth £2 million is seized during a dramatic early morning raid by members of the National Drugs Unit (NDU) in Ashbourne, Co Meath.